AG0nzales/Cebuano-Natural-Language-Toolkit-Beta/README.md

 *This toolkit is still in its beta version and is still undergoing further testings*

+The Cebuano Natural Language Toolkit (CeNLP) is a language processing framework designed to analyze and understand the Cebuano language.
+Built upon the principles of natural language processing (NLP), CeNLP incorporates various linguistic and computational techniques to enable tasks such as tokenization, part-of-speech tagging, and named entity recognitions in Cebuano text.
+The toolkit leverages machine learning algorithms and linguistic resources to develop models that capture the unique features of Cebuano, enabling it to process and analyze the language effectively.
+By providing these functionalities, CeNLP facilitates the development of applications, tools, and systems that can comprehend and work with the Cebuano language in a meaningful and accurate manner.

 ## In this README :point_down:

 - [Sample Usage](#sample-usage)